-DNA samples are normalized to 1000ng of DNA in 50ul of water.
+DNA samples are normalized to 30ng/ul in a final volume of 55ul.
 All gDNA samples require fragmentation in a random manner to create the fragments that become the inserts in the final library.
-The Covaris L-series and E-series instruments are used to shear the DNA to a final insert size of ~350bp.
-This longer insert size improves overall library performance and allows the longer sequencing read lengths on the Illumina HiSeq X platform (150bp) to be efficiently used without producing a significant number of over-lapping reads.
+The Covaris L-series and E-series instruments are used to shear the DNA to a final insert size of ~550bp.
+This longer insert size improves overall library performance and allows the longer sequencing read lengths on the Illumina NovaSeq platform (150bp) to be efficiently used without producing a significant number of over-lapping reads.
 QC is performed after sonication to ensure that yield and fragment size are within expected ranges.
-Library preparation is then performed using a proprietary GSL methodology with key QC steps performed throughout.
-QC is performed during preparation, after ligation, to assess yield.
-After the library preparation is complete, final library yield, fragment size, and fragment distribution are measured.
-Finally, real-time PCR quantitation to determine the molar fraction of the sequenceable library is performed.
-Yields are determined with fluorescent measurements (PicoGreen) and fragment sizes and distribution is determined with either the Agilent Bioanalyzer or the Caliper LabChip GX, depending on batch size.
-Example traces for sonicated gDNA and final sequencing library are below.
-The final libraries are diluted to 3 nM stocks for use in clustering and sequencing.
+KAPA end repair and adaptor ligation and post ligation clean up-are performed.
+Insert size of the library is determined on Bioanalyzer.